-One thing common in the early days of these investments was high fees.
-In the beginning, managers charged investors 2% of the amount invested plus 20% of profits.
-Here's what that means.
+Alternative investments were characterized by high fees.
+Managers charged investors 2% of the amount invested plus 20% of profits.
+Let's have a look at what that means.

 The High Cost of Fees

-Also, your money was not available to you until the project or fund sold or closed.
-That typically is five years or more.
+Also, you typically couldn't access your money until the project or fund sold or closed, which often took five years or more.

-Over the years, investors became wise to the scheme, as did other investment product producers.
-They introduced lower cost, more liquid alternative investments into the marketplace, and lowered the bar for investing.
+Over the years, investors wised up to the scheme, as did other investment product producers.
+They introduced lower-cost, more liquid alternative investments to the marketplace and lowered the bar for investing.

-In today's post, we're going to introduce you to six investments you may not have considered – three for accredited investors, three for everyone else.
-We think by the end of this post, you'll feel more comfortable and confident in looking at these investments for your portfolio.
+Below we will introduce you to six investments you may not have considered – three for accredited investors and three for everyone else.
+By the end of the post, you'll know what to look for when sizing up these investments for your portfolio.

 What Are Alternative Investments?

-Let's start with what most consider the traditional investment products – those would be stocks, bonds, and cash.
-Investors can put money in the U.S. and international markets in both stocks, bonds, and cash.
+Let's start with traditional investment products – stocks, bonds, and cash.
+Whether it be in U.S. and international markets, investors hold either stocks, bonds, or cash.
 Most investors access these products via mutual funds and exchange-traded funds (ETFs).
 The most popular form of investing in these markets is via index funds.

 When investing in index funds, investors put their money in funds that mirror the market.
-There are no fund managers picking which stocks to buy, when to buy them, and when to sell.
-Instead, in index funds, investors get all of the stocks in that index (like the S & P 500) at the same proportion each stock makes up in the indexes.
+No fund managers are picking which stocks to buy, when to buy them, and when to sell.
+Instead, through index funds, investors get all the stocks in that index (like the S&P 500) at the same proportional weighting each has in the index.

 Rather than trying to beat the market, investors take what the market offers.
 It's a very inexpensive and easy way to invest.

 Alternative investments, on the other hand, are not mutual funds, ETFs, or index funds.
-Instead, the funds have a management team and invest in things that are different from the stock and bond markets.
-They include offerings like private equity, real estate, hedge funds, venture capital, managed futures, and derivative products.
+Instead, the funds have a management team and invest in things like private equity, real estate, hedge funds, venture capital, managed futures, and derivative products.

-Many of you have heard these names thrown in the financial press.
+You may have heard these names thrown around in the financial press.
 In addition to high fees, many alternative investments have high minimum initial investments.

 Crowdfunding – The Game Changer

-For the reasons mentioned above, innovation entered the alternative investment arena.
-As a result, companies began developing investments with lower fees and smaller minimum investments.
+As evident from the outrageous fee structures, alternative investments had become ossified and were ripe for disruption.
+Companies began developing investments with lower fees and smaller minimum investments.
 They made these accessible to non-accredited investors.
-These innovative investments are a game-changer for the everyday investor.
+They have been a game-changer for the everyday investor.

-Crowdfunded real estate investment trusts are the primary vehicle for these investments.
-These newer funds register with the SEC as exempt funds, usually under the SEC's Regulation Crowdfunding.
-Crowdfunding in real estate, like with individual or small business crowdfunding allows smaller investors into an investment space that hasn't been available to them in the past.
+Crowdfunding in real estate, like individual or small business crowdfunding, allows smaller investors into an investment space that hasn't been available to them in the past.

 We'll offer a couple of specific funds to consider shortly.

-Other options come in the form of mutual funds (managed futures, commodities, long-short funds, etc.).
+Other options include mutual funds (managed futures, commodities, long-short funds, etc.).
 We will leave the discussion of these for another day.
 We want to focus on private funds, which are more like the traditional alternative investments initially designed for the wealthy.

 Alternative Investments for Everyone

 We want to highlight three investments available to non-accredited investors.
 One, Vinovest, is a unique offering.
-The other two, DiversyFund and Fundrise, are crowdfunded real estate funds as described in the last section.
+The other two, DiversyFund and Fundrise, are crowdfunded real estate funds, as described above.

 The first thing to know about investing in fine wine is that it takes knowledge to understand how to choose the right wines.
 Vinovest has a team of experts, called sommeliers, who have undergone rigorous training over several years.
 Three of their four sommeliers have achieved the Master Sommelier title.
 That's the highest degree of recognition in the wine industry.
 These folks know their wine.

-Wine selections come from their knowledge and a sophisticated algorithm their technical team developed — the result – the best wines with the best chance or price appreciation.
+Wine selections come from their knowledge and a sophisticated algorithm their technical team developed.
+The result?
+The best wines with the best chance of price appreciation.
 You own the individual bottles.
-Vinovest will store and age the wine at their state of the art facilities around the world.
+Vinovest will store and age the wine at their state-of-the-art facilities.
 They guarantee the safety of your wine.